Guide to House Records: Chapter 1

 1.28 Videotapes of Floor Proceedings: In 1979, the House initiated televised coverage of its floor proceedings; the Senate began its coverage in 1986.
 The National Archives maintains videotape copies of House proceedings from 1983 to the present and it has Senate tapes from 1986 to the present.
 Videotapes of House proceedings from 1979-82 are not extant.
 The materials mentioned in this section are in the custody of the Special Media Archives Services Division, National Archives at College Park, 8601 Adelphi Road, College Park, Maryland 20740-6001; specific inquiries should be directed to that branch.

 1.29 The Congress is specifically exempted from the provisions of the Freedom of Information and Privacy Acts (5 USC 552 and 552a).
-Access to the records of Congress in the National Archives is instead governed for House by Rule VII, 106th Congress, and for the Senate by Senate Resolution 474, 96th Cong.
+Access to the records of Congress in the National Archives is instead governed by certain House and Senate rules.
+Senate Resolution 474, 96th Congress, covers most Senate records.
+Access to House records is governed by House Rule VII, 115th Congress.

 1.31 Senate: Senate Resolution 474, 96th Cong., defines access to all Senate records at the National Archives except the records of the Senate Select Committee on Presidential Campaign Activities, 94th Congress (the Senate Watergate Committee).
 Access to the latter is covered by S. Res.
 393, 96th Cong., and Senate Report 96-647.